Alan Hirsch

-Alan Hirsch (born 24 October 1959) is an Australian author, serial entrepreneur, thought leader in the missional church movement, key missions strategist for churches around the world, and founder of numerous global organizations.
+Alan Hirsch (born 24 October 1959) is a South African-Australian author and academic who is active in the missional church movement.

-Life
+Biography

-Hirsch was born into a Jewish family in Johannesburg, South Africa in 1959.
-He moved to Cape Town, in 1963 where he spent most of his childhood and adolescence.
-Then, he went to university in Cape Town where he studied business and marketing and moved to Australia in 1983 with his family.
+Hirsch was born into a Jewish family in Johannesburg, South Africa, in 1959.
+He moved to Cape Town in 1963, where he spent most of his childhood and adolescence.
+Then, he went to university in Cape Town, where he studied business and marketing.
+He served a two-year compulsory call-up in the South African military.

+Hirsch moved to Australia in 1983 with his family.
+In Australia, he had a life-changing experience with the Holy Spirit that deeply affected him..
 Although his family was not particularly religious, he was very much influenced by his Jewish heritage.
 He emphasizes Jesus as the Jewish Messiah and makes distinctions between Hebraic and Hellenistic thought.

+Hirsch is the author of numerous books.
+He is the founding director of the Forge Mission Training Network and an adjunct professor at Asbury Seminary, Fuller Theological Seminary, and George Fox Seminary.
+He co-founded the Masters of Arts program in Missional Church Movements at Wheaton College in the United States.

+Personal life

-He served a two-year compulsory call-up in the South African military.
-After having moved to Australia, he had a life-changing experience with the Holy Spirit that deeply affected him.
-Soon after moving, he married his wife Debra.
-They have been married and in Christian ministry together for over twenty years.
+Soon after moving to Australia, he married his wife, Debra, in Australia.
+They have been in Christian ministry together for over 35 years.